+Variations from the full student-cost cash contribution to the Centre for Research Training will be captured as part of the financial reporting to SFI and must be justified therein.

-Yes, provided funding covers the full costs of the student including stipend and fees, materials and consumables, travel and training as a cash contribution to the Centre for Research Training.
-Students based in industry must be fully integrated into the cohort and should participate in all elements of the research and training programme.
+It is important to note that it is expected that students based in industry must be fully integrated into the cohort and should participate in all elements of the research and training programme.

-Q45: Can funding be requested for the training of supervisors in the SFI Centres for Research Training?
+Q49: Can funding be requested for the training of supervisors in the SFI Centres for Research Training?